ENG 102: Composition II

 - the student can find, use, and cite relevant information.

-In order to assist students in meeting these GEC learning outcomes, the Composition Program at Southern Miss has identified specific learning outcomes for each of its first-year writing courses that are meant to complement the GEC outcomes.
+In order to assist students in meeting these GEC learning outcomes, The Composition Program at Southern Miss has identified specific learning outcomes for each of its first-year writing courses that are meant to complement the GEC outcomes and are based on the WPA Outcomes Statement for First-Year Composition.
 At the completion of ENG 102, students will:

 - have a deeper appreciation for how rhetorical situations influence reading, writing, speaking, and thinking;